OWASP/www-chapter-vellore-institute-of-technology-student-chapter/index.md

 ## Sharing your knowledge at OWASP VIT Student Chapter Events
 <b>Call For Speakers</b><br>
 Call for speakers is open.
-If You want to join us for sharing your knowledge about cybersecurity, specially Application Security at future events, please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and share the speaker's bio and relavant topic & abstract of the proposed talk via e-mail to <a>owasp@vit.ac.in</a>
+If you want to join us for sharing your knowledge about cybersecurity, specially Application Security at future events, please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and share the speaker's bio and relavant topic & abstract of the proposed talk via e-mail to <a>owasp@vit.ac.in</a>

 ## Previous Chapter Leaders
 <ul><li><a href="https://www.linkedin.com/in/apratimshukla6/">Apratim Shukla</a></li><li><a href="https://www.linkedin.com/in/arnav-tripathy-202177173/">Arnav Tripathy</a></li><li><a href="https://www.linkedin.com/in/sharadagarwal1126/">Sharad Agarwal</a></li></ul>